jean-emmanuel/open-stage-control/resources/docs/docs/widgets/scripting.md

     - `toolbar(0, 0)` -> Open a new session
     - `toolbar(4)` -> Toggle full screen

-    Actions will only be triggered if initiated with a user interaction.
-Fullscreen cannot be toggled with a simulated interaction (i.e. using `/SET`)
+    Some actions will only be triggered if initiated with a physical user interaction, check the console for errors if it doesn't work as expected.
 ----

 #### `openUrl(url)`